-AboutHow to use marine soundscapes as a relevant proxy of the state and dynamics of coastal marine ecosystems
+AboutHow to use marine soundscapes as a relevant proxy of the health and dynamics of coastal marine ecosystems

 ObjectivesThe first objective of SEACOUSTIC is to show that marine soundscapes (biophony, anthropophony) may be used to build a set of reliable acoustic proxies of:

-- coastal marine ecosystems (diversity, richness, abundance of marine invertebrates, fishes and marine mammals, functional uses of the sites, spatial and temporal trends, state of the habitat),
+- coastal marine ecosystems (diversity, richness, abundance of marine invertebrates, fishes and marine mammals, functional uses of the sites, spatial and temporal trends, ecosystem health),

 - anthropogenic activities affecting ecosystems,

 - the link between the ecological condition and anthropogenic pressures.

-- The integrative approach of the soundscape ecology : underwater sounds as a single input to produce multiple outputs on marine fauna and anthropogenic activities
+- The integrative approach of soundscape ecology : underwater sounds as a single input to produce multiple outputs on marine fauna and anthropogenic activities

 - The focus on key coastal habitats : seagrass meadows, rocky and coralligenous reefs